banner

 011 00101

-Bits 4-8 are 00101, which converts to decimal 5.
-Refer to the second figure: 5 corresponds to the slice in an IDR picture (I frame).
+Bits 4-8 are 00101, converted to decimal 5, referring to the second figure: 5 corresponds to the IDR picture slice (I frame).

 Therefore, the algorithm to determine whether it is an I frame is: